Our top 10 tips to keeping your pets safe and happy this Sydney NYE

-Place a blanket over the cage of pets such as rabbits and guinea pigs.
+Place a blanket over the cages of rabbits and guinea pigs.

-Leave a light on in the room so flashes don’t seem so surprising.
-You may want to leave a radio or TV on to drown out the noise of fireworks (a non-fireworks channel, of course).
+Leave a light on in the room so flashes don’t seem so startling to your pet.
+You may want to leave a radio or TV on to drown out the noise of fireworks (a channel not showing the fireworks, of course).

-If you’re at home with your pet try and distract them with games, food and music and encourage calm behaviour with praise and attention.
-Soothing or comforting a scared dog will only increase the problem.
+If you’re at home with your pet, try and pacify them with gentle games, food and music.
+Encourage calm behaviour with praise and attention.

-Ear muffs and hearing protection devices for dogs are available from pet stores or online.
+Consider buying ear muffs and hearing protection devices for your dog.
+These are available from pet stores or online.